-Going abroad through Appalachian Exchange is a rewarding and affordable option for many Appalachian State students.
+Going abroad through Appalachian Exchange (also called internal programs) is a rewarding and affordable option for many Appalachian State students.
 On Appalachian Exchange students pay the same tuition & fees they normally would if they were on campus for the semester.
 Students are then provided those benefits at the host institution abroad as a student from that school will pay for the tuition and fees there and be coming to Appalachian to study.
 Room & board costs vary by program.
 A listing of exchange types can be found on the Program Cost page.

 Appalachian State University is a member of ISEP, a non-profit, educational community dedicated to helping students overcome the financial and academic barriers to study abroad.
 Made up of 328 colleges and universities, members work together to connect students to affordable, high-quality academic programs in over 54 countries.
 Appalachian Students are eligible to apply for both ISEP-Exchange and ISEP-Direct programs worldwide.
 Please note that the costs vary by type of ISEP program.

-Appalachian State University has agreements with a wide range of affiliate programs which allows students to study in locations where we do not currently have exchange partners.
+Appalachian State University has agreements with a wide range of affiliate (also called authorized) programs which allows students to study in locations where we do not currently have exchange partners.
 Affiliates will often offer a package program prices that includes tuition, housing, airport pickup, excursions, and so on.
 Please visit each individual affiliate page for cost information.